mattp0irier/quick-interpreter/README.md

 There are four types of question: multiple choice, true/false, short answer, and free response.
 Declaring a question into a bank appends it to the end of that bank's question list.

 Multiple choice questions consist of a prompt and at least one answer option.
-The correct answer is set by a number at the end of the question indicating which choice is correct (this value starts at 1).
+The correct answer is set by a number at the end of the question indicating which choice is correct (this value starts at 1 instead of 0 for simplicity for non-technical users).
 ```
 question bank1 mc "This is the question text" "1st answer" "2nd answer" "3rd answer" "4th answer" 4;
 question bank1 mc "This question only has 2 answers" "The correct one" "The incorrect one" 1;